oroinc/documentation/crm/admin_guide/config_levels/org/integrations/index.rst

 .. note:: Integration between MS Outlook and your Oro application is available only for the Enterprise Edition of your Oro application.
 For more information about the synchronization with Outlook, see the :ref:`Synchronization with Outlook <user-guide-synch-outlook>` guide.

 .. image:: /user_guide/img/getting_started/my_oro/my_user_config_outlook.png
+   :alt: Integration and synchronization settings options displayed in the ms outlook menu

 **Integration settings**